 Local Distribution Corporation or LDC means a corporation incorporated under section 142 of the Ontario Electricity Act, 1998, as amended from time to time.

 Long-Term Funds

-Long-Term Funds mean money that the Participating Municipality has defined as long-term and characterized as money that is not required immediately in its IPS.
-Long-Term Funds will be invested in accordance with the Prudent Investor Standard.
+Long-Term Funds mean money that the Participating Municipality has defined as long-term and characterized as money that is not required immediately.

 Money Not Required Immediately (MNRI)